datacontroller/docs.datacontroller.io/docs/dcc-security.md

 ## Summary
 DC security is applied at the level of Table and Group.
 Permissions can only be set at group level.
 There are two parts to adding a user:

-1 - Adding the user to the relevant group in SAS metadata
+1 - Adding the user to the relevant [group](/dcc-groups)

-2 - Ensuring that group has the appropriate access level in the configuration table
+2 - Ensuring that group has the appropriate access level in the MPE_SECURITY table

-For guidance with adding SAS users, see [SAS Documentation](http://support.sas.com/documentation/cdl/en/mcsecug/69854/HTML/default/viewer.htm#n05epzfefjyh3dn1xdw2lkaxwyrz.htm).
+For guidance with adding SAS users in SAS 9, see [SAS Documentation](http://support.sas.com/documentation/cdl/en/mcsecug/69854/HTML/default/viewer.htm#n05epzfefjyh3dn1xdw2lkaxwyrz.htm).

 ## Details